 This comic contains examples of the following tropes:

-- Animesque: Art style and format wise the comic is just like a Doujinshi.
-In every other respect though it's clearly a Western webcomic.
+- Animesque: In terms of art style and format, the comic is just like a Doujinshi.
+In every other respect, though, it's clearly a Western webcomic.

 - Cloud Cuckoolander: Aki's a little odd, even for a 4 year old, but that's to be expected given the world she used to live in.

-- Cool Big Sis: Rei, of all people, is this to Aki.
+- Cool Aunt: Rei, of all people, is this to Aki.